-Taiwanese, male, aged 62, was appointed to the Board of THR as Executive Director on 20 July 1999.
-He has 45 years of working experience in the fasteners industry.
+Tsai Ming Ti, was appointed to the Board of THR as Executive Director on 20 July 1999.
+He has 46 years of working experience in the fasteners industry.
 He completed his education in Junior High School.
 Since the establishment of THF in 1988, he has been the Managing Director of the Company.
 Under his leadership with great emphasis placed on team work, quality and service orientated, THF has expanded tremendously to what it is today.
 He was re-designated as Executive Deputy Chairman of THR on 29 August 2012 and re-designated as Executive Chairman on 27 February 2013.